El Cazador de la Bruja - Nadie and Ellis make a great couple

-Today I want to talk about El Cazador de la Bruja, an original anime series from 2007 (not based on any manga or novel) that I first watched back in 2008, right when I had just started exploring anime in Japanese as I was learning the language.
+Today I want to talk about El Cazador de la Bruja, an original anime series from 2007 (not based on any manga or novel) produced by Bee Train that I first watched back in 2008, right when I had just started exploring anime in Japanese as I was learning the language.

 I remembered not liking El Cazador much at all.
 I thought it was slow, boring, and lacking punch.
 But watching it again now, I had some of the most fun I’ve had with an anime in a long time.
 I’m genuinely shocked that past-me didn’t enjoy it, because present-me absolutely loved it.

 The atmosphere is heavily inspired by Westerns: deserts, small towns, gunfights, Latin music, dusty roads, lone travelers… the whole package.
-But it’s still anime, so of course there’s a bit of fanservice sprinkled in, from both the heroines and some antagonists.
+But it’s still anime, so of course there’s a bit of fanservice sprinkled in, from both the heroines and some antagonists (like Blue Eyes).

 The structure is mostly episodic, with Nadie and Ellis meeting different people and getting pulled into all sorts of situations, some supernatural, some grounded.
 While each episode tells its own story, they all contain little hints pushing the main plot forward.

-You also get a lot of funny scenes, like the one in the video above with Nadie trying to use her sex appeal without much success, which help break up the gunfights and the otherwise serious developments.
+You also get a lot of funny scenes, like the one in the video above with Nadie trying to use her sex appeal without much success to enter the mansion, which help break up the gunfights and the otherwise serious developments.
 It’s a really nice way to keep the pacing fresh.

 Two factions are following and influencing their journey: